CareyLabVT/LabDocuments/docs/Flora_Cheatsheet.md

 * Slow and steady orange blink
 * Slow and steady green blink
 * **The color of the blink indicates the charge of the battery; Flora is perfectly capable of taking data while blinking orange if her battery is low.
 If you know she should be fully charged, try for green, but if after several attempts/minutes all she’ll do is blink slow and steady orange, go ahead and take the cast.
 You are still likely to get perfectly good data!**
 * If Flora’s warm-up sequence is abnormal, abort the mission by unplugging the autostart plug.
 Then try again.
 Sometimes it takes her a couple of tries to get going.
 * *I'm thinking we may need to add additional tips here given recent quirkiness with Flora?*

 **3.**	**MAKE SURE YOU ARE STABLE AND THE ROPE ORGANIZER IS SECURE.
 THIS INSTRUMENT COSTS ~$60,000 AND WE DON’T WANT TO LOSE IT IN THE RESERVOIR!!!**

 **4.**	Slowly lower Flora – she takes a reading once every 3 seconds, so think about a speed of about 30 seconds/meter for a 10 cm resolution.
+This means a cast at FCR should take ~5 minutes!

 **5.**	When you hit bottom, bring her back up!